jeffbrn/k3d-demo/devops/webapp/README.md

 $ echo -n "mypassword" | base64
 ```

-The encoded value is then show which can then be copied and pasted into the secret.yaml file.
+The encoded value is then shown which can then be copied and pasted into the secret.yaml file.

 ## Testing the website